The Joy of Home Canning

 days of summer go by.
 Even so, once you start this annual event, you find few people give it up.
-The outcome is just too delicious.
+The result is just too delicious.
 Before you begin, you should read and lean how to can safely.
 Safe canning techniques are vital, to enjoying the fruits of your labor.
 If proper sanitary processes are followed, canning is safe and economical.
 It produces delicious food, that you will enjoy all year round in your favorite recipes.
 Your first and most important step is to learn and follow canning methods.
 Improper canning may result in spoiled food and worse yet,